LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Or, more generally, the aim is that a task that has already been executed once for a certain purpose, such as login to a component or selecting a patient, does not need to be repeated again in the information system in order to achieve the same purpose.

 Assume that the nurse Peter Smith first wants to order a lab examination for the patient Jakub Russo at his workstation before documenting certain nursing procedures.
-The nurse would first log in to the CPOE system and create the user context “Peter Smith.”
+The nurse would first log in to the CPOE system and create the user context "Peter Smith."
 Then Peter searches for the patient Jakub Russo and orders the requested examination for him.
-This creates the patient context “Jakub Russo.”
+This creates the patient context "Jakub Russo."
 For the next task, the nurse would have to start the NMDS.
-Without context integration, the user context “Peter Smith” would not be created in this application system automatically and Peter would have to log in again.
+Without context integration, the user context "Peter Smith" would not be created in this application system automatically and Peter would have to log in again.
-And without context integration, Peter would have to again select the patient and restore the patient context “Jakub Russo” before being able to document the nursing procedures.
+And without context integration, Peter would have to again select the patient and restore the patient context "Jakub Russo" before being able to document the nursing procedures.
-Context integration would be achieved when both login (then also called “single sign-on”) and patient selection (maybe called “single patient look-up”) do not have to be repeated again, even when changing the application system.
+Context integration would be achieved when both login (then also called "single sign-on") and patient selection (maybe called "single patient look-up") do not have to be repeated again, even when changing the application system.

 Health Level 7 provides a standard for single sign-on and single patient lockup, called CCOW (Clinical Context Object Workgroup).